Home/Vegetables/Oldman Saltbush

 Possible Risks & Side Effects

-!Excessive consumption may lead to increased sodium intake, which can be a concern for individuals with hypertension.
+!Excessive consumption may lead to high sodium intake, which can be harmful to individuals with hypertension.

 !Some individuals may experience allergic reactions; consult a healthcare provider if unsure.